-Follow these steps to add new recurring schedule.
+Follow these steps to add a new one-time schedule.

-- Step 1.
-Go to Firewall and Schedules and choose Add new. - Step 2.
-Choose the starting and ending date and hour when the schedule should be active. - Step 3.
+Step 1.
+Go to Firewall and Schedules and choose Add new.

+Step 2.
+Choose the starting and ending date and hour when the schedule should be active.

+Step 3.
 Use the checkboxes to set the times this schedule should be active inside the specified timeframe.